GianRothfuchs/RESTfulAPI-Toolbox/README.md

 Development tools for API client interfaces are:
 1. Atom: editing JavaScript and html code
 2. Postman: To quickly send requests and inspect response, including JSON parse

+Items in this repository belong to the following course offering on [Coursera](https://www.coursera.org/projects/restful-api-http-javascript).